 "Lower tier" transactions (e.g., consortiums, subcontracts, consultants, collaborators, and contractors that require the provision of goods or services that will equal or exceed $25,000) also are subject to the HHS regulations.
-Prior to entering into a lower tier covered transaction with a participant (as defined in 2 CFR part 180.980), grantees must verify that the person (as defined in 2 CFR part 180.985) is not excluded or disqualified.
-Grantees may not enter into any transaction with a person who is disqualified from that transaction unless an exception under the disqualifying statue, Executive order, or regulation has been obtained from DHHS.
+Prior to entering into a lower tier covered transaction with a participant (as defined in 2 CFR 180.980), grantees must verify that the person (as defined in 2 CFR 180.985) is not excluded or disqualified.
+Grantees may not enter into any transaction with a person who is disqualified from that transaction unless an exception under the disqualifying statue, Executive Order, or regulation has been obtained from HHS.

 Grantees must require participants at the next lower tier to (a) comply with the HHS Debarment and Suspension regulations as a condition of participation in the transaction and (b) pass the requirement to comply with the HHS Debarment and Suspension regulations to each person involved in the covered transaction at the next lower tier.
 Likewise, before entering into such a transaction lower tier participants and contractors under grants (where the contract requires the provision of goods or services that will equal or exceed $25,000) must report to the grantee if it or any participants are presently excluded or disqualified.